-The activity data collection follows the methods described in chapter 6.2.2.
+The activity data collection follows the methods described in chapter 6.3.1.

 When a conversion of a land to settlements occurs, the stock-difference approach is applied for living biomass, dead biomass and soil carbon as described in chp.
-6.1.3.
+6.1.3, equations 6.1, 6.2 and 6.3, with specific W-factors for CC51 and with CT=20 years.
 Carbon stocks are summarized in Table 6-4.